sib-swiss/RNAseq-introduction-training/docs/days/DE.md

 	 * Generally, users find the syntax and workflow of DESeq2 easier for getting started.
 	 * If you have the time, conduct a differential expression analysis using both DESeq2 and edgeR.
 	 * Follow the vignettes/user's guide!
-They are the most up-to-date and generally contain everything a newcomer might need, including worked-out examples.
+They are the most up-to-date documents, and generally contain everything a newcomer might need, including worked-out examples.

 	 * when dealing with more than one factor, you will need a **model matrix** to specify the experimental design to the library, and to craft your **contrasts** of interest.
 The [ExploreModelMatrix](https://csoneson.github.io/ExploreModelMatrix/index.html) package may help you a lot in that regard.